This post contains affiliate links. Read my disclosure policy here.

-Drain cashews and discard water.
-Add the cashews, yogurt, soy milk, coconut oil, lemon juice, tapioca starch, garlic powder, nutritional yeast and salt to a high-powered blender or food processor.
-Blend/process on high for 1-2 minutes until completely smooth.
+- Drain cashews and discard soaking water.
+Add the cashews, yogurt, soy milk, coconut oil, lemon juice, tapioca starch, garlic powder, nutritional yeast and salt to a high-powered blender.
+Blend on high for 1-2 minutes until completely smooth.
 Set aside.

-In a medium pot, add 1/2 cup water and warm over medium heat.
+- In a medium pot, add ½ cup filtered water and warm over medium heat.
 When hot, whisk in the agar powder.
 Whisk well.
 The agar will start to appear gel-like after 3-4 minutes.
 When this happens, pour in the blended mixture.
 Stir in well.

-*Cashews: To make things easier, you can prep ahead, and pre-soften your cashews by placing them in cool water for 4-6 hours (or overnight in the fridge) instead of softening them in hot water for 25 minutes.
-Then they'll be ready to pop in the blender right away. * When I soak the cashews in hot water, I boil the water first, remove from heat, then add the cashews and quickly cover them.
+- To make things easier, you can prep ahead and soften the cashews by placing them in cool water for 2-4 hours (or overnight in the fridge).
+Then they'll be ready to pop in the blender when you're ready to make the recipe.

-* If you will be making this mozzarella to specifically melt.
-Add 1/4 cup more soy milk to the ingredients.
-You can also take it out of the fridge earlier (around an hour).
+- If you will be making this mozzarella to specifically melt.
+Add ¼ cup more soy milk to the ingredients.
+You can also take it out of the brine earlier (around an hour).
 It will be soft, but fine for melting.
-If you're making pizza, slice the cheese (not too thick) and place it on before the pizza goes in the oven (so it has time to melt).
+If you're making pizza, slice the cheese (not too thick) and place it on before the pizza goes in the oven so it has time to melt.

-* This Vegan Mozzarella will not melt exactly like dairy cheese.
-There are vegan cheese recipes out there that have a better melting effect, but require hard-to-find ingredients.
-I wanted this recipe to be simple, inexpensive and quick.
+- Note: This Vegan Mozzarella will not melt exactly like dairy cheese.
 However, it does melt a bit and becomes soft and slightly stretchy.
 I think it's a close alternative and so darn tasty.